 Determinations that native title exists, or does not exist, in a particular area are made by the Federal Court of Australia (or in rare cases the High Court).
-For the purposes of granting an AL or ML, if an applicant can satisfy the Minister that native title has been extinguished in relation to the entire application area, the NTA will not apply.
+For the purposes of granting a PAL or PPL, if an applicant can satisfy the Minister that native title has been extinguished in relation to the entire application area, the NTA will not apply.

-The applicant must advise MEG at the time of making the application that it believes that native title has been extinguished in relation to the proposed lease area and provide the necessary documents and information to MEG.
+The applicant must advise MEG at the time of making the application that it believes native title has been extinguished in relation to the proposed lease area and provide the necessary documents and information to MEG.

 In some cases, the application will include a parcel of land that was included in a previous report in which MEG accepted that native title was extinguished in that area.
-If this is the case, MEG does not require an applicant to repeat the extinguishment assessment.
+If this is the case, MEG does not require an applicant to repeat the extinguishment assessment for that parcel of land.
 The applicant can establish that native title has been extinguished in the area by providing MEG with: